Biological control of Tansy Ragwort

-Tansy has maintained a low profile until 2005, when a winter drought was followed by a warm wet spring, which created the conditions for resurgence of the pernicious weed.
-Because tansy populations were low, so were the biocontrol agent populations that depend on the weed.
-The occurrence of long, wet and cool spring seasons also favors the tansy and hinders the biocontrols.
-This boom and bust cycle is a natural cycle, and it will take several years for the insects to build up and re-control the weed.
+Tansy maintained a low profile until 2005, when a winter drought followed by a warm wet spring prompted a resurgence of the pernicious weed.
+Although tansy populations were low, so were the biocontrol agents, and the long, wet and cool spring seasons favored the week but hindered the insects.
+This boom-and-bust cycle is natural, and it takes several years for the insects to build up and recontrol the weed.

 What should I do?

-The natural reaction is to spray or mow tansy when it is in full bloom.
-If either is done too late, seeds may still form and ripen, which makes treatment a waste of time and money.
-The best time to do spray treatment is in the fall when new seedlings are in the rosette stage or in the spring before the plants bolt.
+Spraying or mowing tansy in full bloom, if done too late, allows seeds to form and ripen, making treatment a waste of time and money.
+The best time to spray is in the fall when new seedlings are in the rosette stage or in the spring before the plants bolt.
 Mowing can cause plants to perennate (become short-lived perennials), so the same plant grows back next year.
 For small or accessible infestations, these control options may work well.

 The best option is to promote a healthy stand of grass.
 Avoid overgrazing.
 The biological control agents mostly weaken the weeds, which then succumb to the competition with other desirable plants.

-At some sites, outbreaks of field mice (Microtus species), gophers and moles can cause sufficient disturbance with their tunnel mounds and feeding on grasses and leaving tansy, can cause outbreaks.
-These types of sites are usually smaller.
-Raptor perches, mowing the grass down to increase predation can help.
-Use of rodenticides has not been evaluated to control rodent caused outbreaks.
+At sites where field mice (Microtus species), gophers and moles cause a disturbance with their tunnel mounds and appetite for grasses, raptor perches and mowing the grass down to increase predation can help.
+Use of rodenticides has not been evaluated to control rodent-caused outbreaks.

 We often hear “I used to have cinnabar moths, now I need more.
 What do I do now?”
-Biological control sites are usually reserved for large infestations and those in rough terrain, where other controls are difficult or costly.
-At nearly every site we have checked, we have found all the biocontrol agents already there, and just beginning to build up their populations.
-This is better than if there were none, as it would take longer to re-achieve control at those sites.
+Biological control sites are usually reserved for large infestations and those in rough terrain where other controls are difficult or costly.
+Biocontrol agents were already at nearly every site we have checked and were beginning to build up their populations.
+This is better than if there were none, as it would take longer to reachieve control at those sites.

 The insects were so widely redistributed, that it is very rare to find sites where they do not occur, especially in the Willamette Valley.
 If the insects are present, it may take several years for them to build up and control the weed.
 If the land manager cannot wait that long and attempt to reduce the grazing pressure on infested areas, then other control measures should be taken (see Additional Information and Advice below).
 Some land managers have fenced off the more infested parts to allow the insects to build up and control tansy ragwort.
 The insects can then disburse from those areas into nearby infestations.

-It is important for landowners to check and see if they have the biological agents present at their infestations.
-The colorful red and black cinnabar moths can be seen flying around in May and June, and their inch long black and orange-banded larvae in June – July, later at higher elevations or in years when a particularly cool spring has occurred.
+Landowners should check if they have the biological agents present at their infestations.
+The colorful red-and-black cinnabar moths can be seen flying around in May and June, and their inch-long black and orange-banded larvae in June–July, later at higher elevations or in years with a cool spring.
 The larvae defoliate the plants, and work best at large infestations.
 Heavily attacked plants are stripped of leaves and flowers.
 Some plants may regrow and produce late flowers, when enough moisture is present in the late summer.

-The ragwort flea beetle is the real workhorse of the tansy ragwort biocontrol program, but fails to get the credit, because it is small and active in the fall during the rainy season.
-The 1/8 inch adults are golden in color, and hop like a flea when disturbed.
-Their typical feeding damage is recognized by the BB sized shot holes in the older leaves.
+The ragwort flea beetle is the workhorse of the tansy ragwort biocontrol program but fails to get credit because it is small and active in the fall during the rainy season.
+The eighth-inch adults are golden in color and hop like a flea when disturbed.
+When feeding, they leave BB-sized shot holes in the older leaves.
 Adult feeding on rosettes during the winter can actually kill smaller rosettes.
 The larvae feed in the root crown and often in the leaf stalks before they mature in the early summer and pupate in the soil litter.
-Sites where flea beetles were released achieved over 90% control within 7 years.
+Sites where flea beetles were released achieved over 90% control within seven years.

 The ragwort seed fly attacks developing flower heads, where a single larva in a seed head destroys most all of the seeds.
 The fly only attacks the early developing seed heads and rarely attacks more than 10-40% of the seed heads, thus it is the most ineffective biocontrol agent.
 Damage is noticed mostly by the frothy spittle that emanates from an attacked flower head.